800-WIN-WIN1

 Car accidents in Connecticut can turn your life upside down.
 You might be unable to work for weeks or months.
 You could be in severe pain due to a serious injury.
 And if you don't take steps to protect your rights, you could end up having to pay for your accident - even if it wasn't your fault.

-The accident attorneys at the Law Offices of Mark E. Salomone & Morelli understand what's at stake.
+The Connecticut car accident attorneys at the Law Offices of Mark E. Salomone & Morelli understand what's at stake.
 That's because they've been fighting for the rights of accident victims throughout Connecticut for decades.
 That's why we want to meet with you.
 We can explain how the insurance system works here.
 Then create a plan that fits your specific legal needs.

 Connecticut is a 'Fault' Insurance State